abhijayhm/ThoughtMimickingModel/README.md

 - **Validation & Testing**: Establishing metrics to confirm thought mimicry effectiveness.
 - **Generalization**: Balancing individual cognitive differences while maintaining a universal framework.

-## Sctual implementaion , testing & Funding
+## Actual implementaion , testing & Funding

 We believe that this research holds significant potential in revolutionizing AI and human-computer interactions.
 However, to advance this project further, we require funding to: